Codex Vaticanus B

 Codex Vaticanus B, (The Vatican, Bibl.
 Vat., Vat.Lat.3773) also known as Codex Vaticanus 3773, Codice Vaticano Rituale, and Códice Fábrega, is a pre-Columbian Middle American pictorial manuscript, probably from the Puebla part of the Mixtec region, with a ritual and calendrical content.
 It is a member of the Borgia Group of manuscripts.
 It is currently housed at the Vatican Library.

 Description

 Codex Vaticanus B is a screenfold book made from ten segments of deerskin joined together, measuring 7240 centimeters in total length.
-These segments have been folded in 49 pages in an accordion fashion, each page measuring 14.5 by 12.5 centimeters, making it one of the smallest Mesoamerican codexes.
+These segments have been folded in 49 pages in an accordion fashion, each page measuring 14.5 by 12.5 centimeters, making it one of the smallest Mesoamerican codices.
 The deerskin has been covered by a bright white burnished gesso.
 Red lines are used to frame and divide parts of compositions, black outlines are used to demarcate figures, and finally a limited set of approximately six colours has been used to colour it.
 The book keeps its original covers, two wooden tables that have been pasted to the extremes of the deerskin strip.
 Originally, this binding was covered with precious stones: today, only a single turquoise tile remains.